 The cost of our halls

 We know that living in London can be expensive.
-As such, as part of our First Year Undergraduate Accommodation Policy, we endeavour to ensure that we not only have a portfolio of high-quality halls of residence, but also one that enables all of our students to have a range of affordable options.
+As such, we endeavour to ensure that we not only have a portfolio of high-quality halls of residence, but also one that enables all of our students to have a range of affordable options.

 What your rent pays for